Mhmudreda/meetus/README.md

 🛡️ Login Task - MeetusAR Auth Page
 This is a modern, responsive login interface built for a virtual shopping platform using Next 16, Redux Toolkit, and TailwindCSS.
-It provides a smooth and engaging authentication experience with real-time form validation.
+It provides a smooth and engaging authentication experience with real-time form validation and animated transitions.
 -------------------------------------------------------
 🔗 Live Demo
 You can check the deployed version of the task here: